dirigible-io/dirigible-io.github.io/docs-help/docs/development/ide/index.md

 * [Form Designer](modelers/form-designer)

-### Layouts
+## Layouts

 The Web IDE layout API delegates the layout management to the GoldenLayout framework.
 Layouts is a convenience bag of functions that significantly simplifies the work with layouts.
 It takes care of views registry setup, the work plot regions configuration, layout initialization, serialization, control on the layout manager, open view and open editor functions, global notifications, and others.

 The top-area toolbar is a composite that aggregates the drop-down menus, the theme selection, the user name, and sign-out control.
-It uses the corresponding UI microservices available in the *ideUiCore* module as `Menu`, `User`, and `Theme`.
+It uses the corresponding UI microservices available in the ideUiCore module as Menu, User, and Theme.

 By convention, all UI components are built with Bootstrap 3.x CSS and the themes in the Web IDE are actually custom Bootstrap CSS.
 A UI microservice enables dynamic change of the CSS upon change of the theme automatically.
 It is available as Angular factory theme.

-The Angular service `User` provides the details for the user that are rendered by the `Menu` directive, such as the user name.
+The Angular service User provides the details for the user that are rendered by the Menu directive, such as the user name.

 The sidebar is Angular directive that takes care of rendering a standard sidebar in the framework template.
-It works with the *perspectives.js* service to populate the registered perspectives as shortcuts.
+It works with the `perspectives.js` service to populate the registered perspectives as shortcuts.

 The status bar is an Angular directive that renders a standard, fixed-position footer.
-The component is subscribed to listen to message types configured as value of the *status-bar-topic* attribute, or by default to `status-message` messages.
+The component is subscribed to listen to message types configured as value of the status-bar-topic attribute, or by default to status-message messages.